Securiti.ai named most innovative startup at RSA

 In a conversation onstage today during opening addresses, leading cryptographers talked about trends like SIM swap attacks in mobile devices and encryption debates with governments, but started by discussing machine learning, and how the right to be forgotten impacts the work of security professionals.

 “The two major problems in AI, in my opinion — the first is we don’t know why they work so well and the second is we don’t know why they work so well,” Adi Shamir, The Weizmann Institute professor and RSA algorithm cocreator, said.
+RSA stands for Rivest–Shamir–Adleman.

 How AI is transforming cybersecurity and may someday play a role in attacks was the topic of VentureBeat’s second special issue, released last week.

-Citing the limitations of facial recognition software today, Ron Rivest, who also cocreated the RSA algorithm, suggested bans and moratoriums on facial recognition software by government regulators should continue.
+Citing the limitations of facial recognition software today, MIT professor Ron Rivest, who also cocreated the RSA algorithm, suggested bans and moratoriums on facial recognition software by government regulators should continue.

 Princeton University professor Arvind Narayanan talked about differential privacy use by the U.S. Census.
 Differential privacy is also being used by companies like Apple and Google for techniques like federated learning, and he called for neutral people to advise governments and the public on how that kind of tech works.